 This intercultural communication seminar is the second of three required courses for ISP.
 It is designed to help students prepare for their study abroad experience by exploring the role that culture plays in both facilitating and hindering communication.
 It encourages students to see themselves as members of one or more cultural group and to anticipate what it will be like living, working and communicating in a new cultural environment.
 The seminar pays particular attention to the ethical issues that surround crossing cultural boundaries.

-Together Honors 251 and 252 satisfy a 4-credit SB/G General Education requirement.
+Honors 252 satisfies a 4-credit SB/G (DG) General Education requirement.
+(DG application in process)

 Students study abroad for one or two semesters, anywhere in the world, on any program, so long as it has been approved by the International Programs Office (IPO).
 Visit the IPO website for a list of possible programs.